Asturias: Sea

 These locations allow a high degree of access control, with security guaranteed for both vessels and passengers alike.
 The city centre is only 4 km away and the Port Authority provides dedicated coach connection allowing passengers to take advantage of the cultural, gastronomic and commercial opportunities that Gijón has to offer.

 Between 2010 and 2014, the city of Gijón was connected by ferry with the French city of Nantes.
 This connection was also known as the "sea highway" and it had a frequency of two ferries per day in both directions.
 The route was cancelled in September 2014.

 Train

-Spain's national Renfe rail network also serves Asturias well; trains regularly depart to and from the Spanish interior.
+Spain's national Renfe rail network also serves Asturias well; trains regularly depart to and from the Spanish interior as well as Eastern and Western Asturias.
 Major stops are the regional capital, Oviedo, and the main coastal city, Gijón.
-Meanwhile, the Renfe Feve rail company links the centre of the region with Eastern and Western Asturias.
-Under the Cantabrian Mountains, the Pajares Base Tunnel, opened in September 2021 only for test trains, is expected to open for commercial servicies sometime in 2023, and will reduce the journey times from Madrid to Asturias from 5 hours to just 3 hours, paving the way for the arrival of AVE trains (high speed trains) in the near future.
+Under the Cantabrian Mountains, the Pajares Base Tunnel opened for commercial services end of November 2023, introducing AVE high speed trains.